F3real/F3real.github.io/content/ethernaut_wargame1.md

 }
 ~~~

-To win this level we have to prevent owner from withdrawing funds.
+To win this level we have to prevent the owner from withdrawing funds.
 Before funds get transferred to owner there is `partner.call.value(amountToSend)();`, which we can exploit.
-Since no gas amount has been specified, all gas will be sent to fallback function of partner address.
+Since no gas amount has been specified, all gas will be sent to the fallback function of the partner address.

-We can write contract with fallback function that will trigger assert and thus spend all gas, making it so that owner can't withdraw.
+We can write a contract with a fallback function that will trigger assert and thus spend all gas, making it so that the owner can't withdraw.

 ~~~solidity
     function() public payable{